 - Leopard 2A7+ Duel Operations: a demonstrator which was built by KMW based on a Dutch Leopard 2A6 and optimized for duel operations on the modern battlefield.

-- Leopard 2A7+ Urban Ops: upgrade of Leopard 2A6 fitted with new armour and special equipment to perform urban combat operations.
+- Leopard 2A7+ Urban Ops: upgrade of Leopard 2A6 fitted with new armor and special equipment to perform urban combat operations.

 The Leopard 2A7+ is armed with a 120 mm smoothbore gun L55, which has been developed by Rheinmetall GmbH of Ratingen, Germany to replace the shorter 120 millimeter L44 smoothbore tank gun on the Leopard 2.
-The 120 millimeter L44 gun barrel has a length of 530 cm and weighs 1,190 kg.
+The 120-millimeter L44 gun barrel has a length of 530 cm and weighs 1,190 kg.
 The whole gun weighs 3,780 kg.
-By comparison, the 120 millimeter L55 gun barrel has a length of 660 cm and weighs 1,374 kg.
+By comparison, the 120-millimeter L55 gun barrel has a length of 660 cm and weighs 1,374 kg.
 The whole L55 gun weighs 4,160 kg.
-The extension of the barrel length from caliber length 44 to caliber length 55 (130 cm) results in a greater portion of the available energy in the barrel to be converted into projectile velocity.
+The extension of the barrel length from caliber length 44 to caliber length 55 (130 cm) results in a greater portion of the available energy in the barrel being converted into projectile velocity.
 The capability to fire the new programmable 120mm HE-round enables the crew to engage targets behind cover and within buildings.
-The Leopard 2A7 + is also armed with KMW’s remote controlled weapon station FLW 200, which is operable under protection, the LEOPARD 2 A7+ is assertive in both built-up and non-built-up terrain.
+The Leopard 2A7 + is also armed with KMW’s remote-controlled weapon station FLW 200, which is operable under protection, the LEOPARD 2 A7+ is assertive in both built-up and non-built-up terrain.
 Each side of the turret can be fitted with a bank of six smoke grenade dischargers.

 |Design and protection|

-The design of the Leopard 2A7 is similar to the previous version of the Leopard 2 MBT family, except for the armour.
-It has a crew of four with a driver is seated at the front of the hull on the right side, while the commander, gunner and loader are located in the turret.
-The Leopard 2A7+ is equipped with IED and mine protection modular concept allows the integration of an urban operations kit that also offers a 3600 protection against RPG while a duel-kit retains the crew from KE- and SC-projectiles especially on the frontal arc in classical duel-situations.
-The Leopard 2A7+ has a weight 67,500 kg, a length of 10.97 m, a width of up 4 m and a turret roof height of 2.64 m.
+The design of the Leopard 2A7 is similar to the previous version of the Leopard 2 MBT family, except for the armor.
+It has a crew of four with a driver seated at the front of the hull on the right side, while the commander, gunner, and loader are located in the turret.
+The Leopard 2A7+ is equipped with an IED and mine protection modular concept allowing the integration of an urban operations kit that also offers a 3600 protection against RPG while a duel-kit retains the crew from KE- and SC projectiles especially on the frontal arc in classical duel situations.
+The Leopard 2A7+ has a weight of 67,500 kg, a length of 10.97 m, a width of up 4 m, and a turret roof height of 2.64 m.

 |4||Length: 10.97 m; Width: 4.00 m; Height: 2.64 m|